spinza/pnotify/README.md

 ## Exit Code
 For a successful transaction (rcode=NOERROR), the exit code will be 0.
 For all other outcomes it will be 1.

-# Rationale
+## Rationale
-It is sometimes useful to be able to manually send a NOTIFY packet to aDNS server.
+It is sometimes useful to be able to manually send a NOTIFY packet to a DNS server.
 There are other tools to do this (eg nsd-notify(8)) but they are not as portable as pnotify, which is a pure Perl script with only a limited range of prerequisites.

 ## Requirements
 * Net::DNS (install with sudo apt-get install libnet-dns-perl on debian or ubuntu.)